top of page

 I've always experienced supervision as a place of real support for my clinical practice: somewhere I can reflect openly and honestly about my work, seek ethical and professional guidance, feel challenged to grow, and continue to learn.
 Having worked with a variety of supervisors over the years, one of whom I have worked with for over 7 years, I have a good feel for the kind of space that feels motivational and encouraging...and what doesn't!

-My aim as a supervisor is to provide a shame-free, reflective space for you to bring whatever might be going on for you in your work, to champion you, and bring gentle challenge to shine a light on any growth edges you may have.
+My aim as a supervisor is to provide a shame-free, relational, and reflective space for you to bring whatever might be going on for you in your work, to champion you, and bring gentle challenge to shine a light on any growth edges you may have.

 How do I work as a supervisor?